COMMON ICE FISHING APPAREL

 - Layered clothing.
-Staying warm and dry is important.
+Even if you don’t plan to stay out all day, ice fishing clothing that keeps you warm and dry is still important.
 Do not skip this step, even if you bring a heater.
-A moisture-wisking base layer, an insulated, wind-breaking middle layer, and a breathable outer shell are recommended.
+A moisture-wicking base layer, an insulated, wind-breaking middle layer, and a breathable outer shell are recommended.
 Changing weather conditions or a heater that quits working could end your day early if you aren't prepared.

 - Insulated boots.
 Wearing moisture-wicking liner socks under warm socks and good boots can keep you comfortable.

-- Scarf, hat and gloves.
-Keeping your hands and ears warm will help you keep your whole body warm.
-It's also good to bring an extra pair of gloves in case you get the other pair wet.
+- Scarf and hat.
+Keeping your head and ears warm will help you keep your whole body warm.

 - Ice cleats.
 These allow you to maintain traction, even on slick ice to keep your balance.